darkone0112/darkone0112/README.md

 I hear TypeScript is better, which is cool, because **I love lies**.

 Clean code is a scam, and **Uncle Bob needs to log off** before he convinces another generation to spend eight hours naming a function instead of shipping a feature.
-I know how CORS works—academically—but in practice, every request I make in testing still gets blocked like I’m trying to DDoS myself.
+I know how CORS works, academically, but in practice, every request I make in testing still gets blocked like I’m trying to DDoS myself.

 I hate web development with the kind of passion usually reserved for war crimes.
 Every framework promises to fix the last one’s mess while creating five new ones.
-Still, **I’ll write it—for money.
+Still, **I’ll write it, for money.
 Because I love money.**
 I will write JavaScript, I will debug JavaScript, I will even pretend to enjoy JavaScript… **if the paycheck clears**.

 ---